stackblitz/docs/docs/guides/user-guide/what-is-stackblitz.md

 ### Key features:

 - **unmatched security**: all development is happening in your browser tab, including running Node.js and git
-- **surprisingly fast**: the entire dev environment spins up in miliseconds - even reinstalling `node_modules` is as simple as refreshing the page
+- **surprisingly fast**: the entire dev environment spins up in milliseconds - even reinstalling `node_modules` is as simple as refreshing the page
 - **works online and offline**: continue your work even when you lose the Internet connection midway
 - **your apps are always online**: your apps never go to sleep and have no bandwidth limits - share the URL with as many friends, colleagues, and communities as you’d like!
 - **seamless debugging** with Chrome Dev Tools for both front- and backend apps!